 St. John’s School has been in operation since 1949.
 The school is located near the main thoroughfare of Spring Green.
 The area consists of scenic hills, valleys, the Wisconsin River, and numerous tourist attractions.

-Bus transportation is provided through the River Valley School District to students who live within the district.
+Bus transportation is provided through the River Valley School District.

 St. John's Faculty